How do you ensure that you’re getting as many relevant visitors as you can to your site from the right search engines?

 A page title, or title tag, is the main text that describes a web page.
 It’s an extremely important on-page SEO element because it’s often the first impression a visitor gets of the page.

-It is often the easiest SEO element to edit and it appears in three key places.
+It’s also one of the easiest SEO element to edit and it appears in three key places.

 - Browser: The title tag shows up in both the top of a browser’s window as well as in tabs.
 Here’s an example.
 I’ve hovered over the tab with my cursor to make the full text appear.